-5.6.2 Economy & Economic Activity
+5.7.2 Economy & Economic Activity

-According to the CSO 2011 Census, within the PDRC, the percentage of households with one (1) person working was 69.57% while the percentage of household with two (2) persons working was 42.39%.
-This pattern was reflected in the individual communities as well, see Table 9.
+According to the CSO 2011 Census, within the entirety of Tobago, the percentage of households with one (1) person working was 68.99% while the percentage of household with two (2) persons working was 38.02%.
+This pattern was reflected in the individual communities as well, see Table 8.

-From field observations, economic activity within the ISAs comprised mainly of agricultural activities, with some commercial such as roadside parlors, groceries, green grocers/fruit/vegetable stalls, food vendors, restaurants and bars, automotive garages and service companies, see Table 10.
+From field observations, economic activity within the ISAs comprised mainly of agricultural activities, with some commercial activities such as roadside parlours, groceries, green grocers/fruit/vegetable stalls, food vendors, restaurants and bars, automotive garages, and service companies, see Table 9.
+The majority of these commercial activities were located along the Winward Road.